Thinking of selling that old phone or tablet tucked away in storage? Finally kick-starting that side hustle you’ve been planning for a while?

 As you upgrade to better gadgets, your old ones can still fetch a pretty price.
 Some of the recommended sites to sell electronics on would include Decluttr, Amazon, and Gazelle.

-If you’ve never built a website before, you might be wary of the workload and resources involved.
-Fear not – while that might have been the case in the past, websites these days are a much simpler affair.
-The rise of excellent eCommerce platforms means that entrepreneurs and start-ups can build and manage a professional online store without needing to know a single line of code.
+Yes, setting up your own personal online store is a very simple and fast process these days, even if you don’t have much tech expertise.
+The rise of excellent eCommerce platforms means that total beginners, as well as entrepreneurs and start-ups can build and manage a professional online store without needing to know a single line of code.

-If you’re looking to get an online store up and running quickly, we’d recommend Zyro, a no-nonsense e-commerce platform that’s intuitively designed.
+If you’re looking to get an online store up and running quickly, we’d recommend Hostinger Website Builder (formerly named Zyro), a no-nonsense e-commerce platform that’s intuitively designed and extremely simple.

 They offer seller-first features like pre-built store templates and easy linking with other platforms like Facebook, Instagram and Amazon – which means you can get your ideal store up and running in under an hour.
-Check our full Zyro review here if you’re interested.
+Check our full Hostinger Website Builder review here if you’re interested.

 Stay safe, and happy selling!